trackme518/trackmeifyoucan_motionsensor/README.md

 * CC 77 - acceleration Z axis

 #### OSC
 All OSC messages are in format `/prefix/oscid/parameter`, for example:  `/motion/63607/ypr`.
-See the table below for all OSC messages that are sent from sensor to PC:
+See the table below for all OSC messages that are sent from sensor to PC.
+You can recieve these messages in any software of your choice - see examples for Processing, Python, DAW...
+You can also use our premade controlApp.

 #### Recieve OSC
 | pattern | typetag | min      | max |